Do You Need a Trust?

 In addition, the income on a trust, if it's not being distributed out to the beneficiaries, is typically taxed as income of the trust.
 And the trust reaches the highest tax bracket much sooner than individuals do.
 Then, you need someone who you trust to run this operation, and that trustee may expect to be paid, especially if you are dealing with a financial institution rather than an individual.
 Although there are plenty of individuals who you might find who are qualified to run the trust, many people for smaller trusts turn to family members who don't know what they are doing and don't want to spend the money to get the necessary advice.
 So, typically, if the assets going into the trusts are not worth $200,000 or more, you might find it's extremely inefficient from a cost perspective to even have a trust.

-The other thing I like to warn people about this year is to beware lawyers pitching trusts to be the beneficiaries of IRA assets.
-There was a Supreme Court case earlier this year in which the court said that inherited IRAs are not protected in bankruptcy and the workaround for that is to, rather than leave IRA assets to people directly, is to leave them to a trust for their benefit.
+The other thing I like to warn people about is to beware lawyers pitching trusts to be the beneficiaries of IRA assets.
+There was a Supreme Court case in which the court said that inherited IRAs are not protected in bankruptcy and the workaround for that is to, rather than leave IRA assets to people directly, is to leave them to a trust for their benefit.
 But there are many, many problems that surround this particular type of trust.
 And so, although there is a small industry springing up around this now, I would warn people to be very careful whether they go this route.

 Benz: I'd also like you to touch on bypass trusts: First, say what they are.
 They were estate planning 101 even five years ago, but perhaps they are less necessary now.
 Maybe we can talk about that?